Skip to content

 Coax supports the intended transmission mode inside the cable, but it can also carry current on the outside of the shield.
 Because of skin effect, the inside and outside surfaces of the shield behave like separate RF conductors.
 That’s why people describe coax as having a “third conductor” behavior: there are distinct current paths for:

-• inside of shield as the intended return (intended mode)
+• inside of shield, as the intended return for the coaxial mode

-Even if the antenna is symmetric on paper, the environment rarely is: one leg closer to the mast, one side over a roof, feedline leaving at an angle, or feedpoint hardware that isn’t truly symmetric.
-Those asymmetries create a common-mode voltage that can drive current on the outside of the coax shield unless you stop it with a proper choke/current balun.
+Even if the antenna is symmetric on paper, the environment rarely is: one leg closer to the mast, one side over a roof, feedline leaving at an angle, or feedpoint hardware that is not truly symmetric.
+Those asymmetries create a common-mode voltage that can drive current on the outside of the coax shield unless you stop it with a proper choke or current balun.

-A well-installed open-wire line uses two similar conductors in a similar environment (air around both conductors) and is kept away from metal.
+A well-installed open-wire line uses two similar conductors in a similar environment, mostly air around both conductors, and is kept away from metal.
 That makes the stray capacitances more equal, which reduces mode conversion in the first place.

 More importantly, the common-mode return path is often dominated by small capacitances to distant objects and Earth, which means the common-mode impedance can be high.
 If the driving common-mode voltage is small and the common-mode impedance is large, the resulting common-mode current tends to stay small.